tsengwoody/WorldVoice/readme.md

 The text composition, contextual meaning, and cross-lingual frequency of different digital content, such as language learning, mathematics, and literary works, may differ, and the corresponding speech reading method may also need to be adjusted accordingly to better meet the needs of different types of documents.

-WorldVoice is a multi-language speech reading NVDA add-on, which supports five speech engines (VE, OneCore, Aisound, SAPI5, and RHVoice) and provides a variety of customization options.
+WorldVoice is a multi-language speech reading NVDA add-on, which supports five speech engines (Espeak, OneCore, RHVoice, SAPI5, Piper) and provides a variety of customization options.
 Users can adjust their settings for different contexts, maximizing the satisfaction of different user groups.

 Its main features include: